roseTech/storycoder.dev/Antheias_Garden_Chapter_3/Antheias_Garden_Chapter_3_Story.md

 Should she adjust natures path slightly?
 But nature would balance itself, not?
 This strange thoughts came up again, like with the petals some days ago.
-Are there some hidden forces, beyond every godess and god?
+Are there some hidden forces, beyond every goddess and god?

 At the moment there were 200 rainbow trouts in the pond (initial population).
 It was impossible that there were more than 400 rainbow trouts in the pond